Oakley Street, Name and History

 The map is a derivative of this Palmerston North Borough map from 1923.

-Mrs S Oakley's parents, Sarah and John Hanlon, emigrated from Warwickshire, England in 1874 with their children Caroline, Sarah (then around 20 years old), Lawrence, Agnes and William; on the ship Euterpe.
-Mr John Hanlon is listed as a mason on the passenger list.
+Mrs S Oakley's parents, Sarah and John Hanlon, emigrated from Warwickshire, England, in 1874 with their children Caroline, Sarah (then around 20 years old), Lawrence, Agnes and William; on the ship Euterpe.
+Mr John Hanlon is recorded as a mason on the passenger list.
 The family settled in Terrace End Palmerston North and Mr Hanlon took up work as a builder and mason.

 Later they partnered with undertaker Mr Meyrick.
 Advertising as carpenters, builders and undertakers, the firm Meyrick, Perrin and Oakley built most of the early houses in Palmerston North.